algolia/instantsearch/packages/react-instantsearch/examples/next-app/README.md

-This example shows how to do server side rendering with next.js and React InstantSearch
+This example shows how to do server side rendering with next.js and React InstantSearch.
+There's a live example here: https://react-instantsearch-algolia-nextjs.now.sh/.

 To start the example: